perfsonar/esmond/util/graphite/README.rst

-ESxSNMP Graphite Integration
+Esmond Graphite Integration
 ============================

-This project contains a module that contains a specialized settings.py for Graphite as well as the glue to connect to ESxSNMP.
+This project contains a module that contains a specialized settings.py for Graphite as well as the glue to connect to Esmond.

 We use a copy of graphite-web with our mods to allow configuring "finders" in the config file.
 These live on github.
 There are two branches on github